sethmlarson/sethmlarson.dev/app/markdown/2024-11-24/how-to-i-pay-for-a-web-page.md

 I know about Brave, and I would like to avoid crypto in my solution.
 Also many of the creators I pay for don't use crypto but do have multiple payment methods.
 I don't think the solution should require creators AND users adopt new technology to work.

+### Why federate just the social web?

+[Article](https://voxpelli.com/2012/10/why-federate-just-the-social-web/) by Pelle Westman on the monetary and media web being federated, not only the social web from 2012.

 ## What happens now?